SQL Server (MSSQL)

 - Container exits immediately after start.
 SQL Server enforces a strong-password policy; if you set

 MSSQL_PASSWORDto something too simple it will refuse to start.
-Checkdocker compose logs mssqlfor the exact complaint. - Weak default password.
+Check./laradock logs mssqlfor the exact complaint. - Weak default password.

 yourStrong(!)Passwordis a well-known default from Microsoft's own examples, changeMSSQL_PASSWORDbefore using this anywhere beyond a throwaway local environment. - Data doesn't reset when you expect it to.
 Unlike MySQL/Postgres/MariaDB in Laradock, SQL Server's data lives in the named volume

 mssql, not underDATA_PATH_HOST.
-To wipe it:docker compose down -vremoves named volumes (this deletes all data, use with care) ordocker volume rm <project>_mssql. - App can't connect but the container is running.
+See Start completely fresh above to wipe it. - App can't connect but the container is running.
 Confirm the app's config uses

 mssql(the container name), notlocalhost, which only works from your host machine. - Port already in use on your host.
 Another local SQL Server (or another Laradock project) is already bound to